huynhducduy/babel-preset-duy/README.md

           typescript: true,
           datefns: true, // turn on support for date-fns library
-          ramda: true, // turn on support for ramda library
+          ramda: true, // turn on support for ramda library },
-          vanillaExtract: false, // turn on support for vanilla-extract library },
       ],
     ],